 “Yes b’y, you’ve got it made!”

-There you have it, 6 Newfinese sayings you can study before visiting Newfoundland.
+There you have it, some Newfinese sayings and words you can study before visiting Newfoundland.
 We’re sure you’ll learn lots more on your trip!
 There’s also Newfoundland Texting Slang.
 If you’re really up for a challenge, try getting screeched-in and becoming an honorary Newfoundlander.